reline/reline/README.md

 ### Hey, I'm Nathan

-I am a climate activist who writes software that is useful for myself (and sometimes others) with privacy in mind.
+I am a climate and privacy advocate who writes software that is useful for myself (and sometimes others).
 Resources are finite, and your data belongs to you.